ARCHIVES OF LATVIAN FOLKLORE IN OUR DAY

 The research interests of Guntis Pakalns are as follows: the history of the main editions of Latvian narrative folklore; traditional and contemporary legends, folk-tales; modern storytelling traditions; jokes and joking, especially on the web.
 Similarly narratives are also one of the research objects for Sanita Reinsone (oral narratives on relationships of the man and nature — losing one’s way and the notion of it; life in the forest after the WWII in the context of national resistance; also — crowdsourcing pratctices of tradition archives, as well as the history of digitising of traditional culture) and Sandis Laime (legends, especially the ones connected to the cultural landscape, also the religion of the Latvians — the lower mythology and cult places, writings on rocks, the collection of Dāvis Ozoliņš).

-Aldis Pūtelis researches the Latvian mythology, its available sources and descriptions, and in parallel – the history of folklore sound recordings.
-Similarly the scholarly interests of Gatis Ozoliņš are related to mythology and the practice of the national neo-pagan religion dievturi, but also aimed at the folklore collections originating from Ērgļi region.
+The scholarly interests of Gatis Ozoliņš are related to mythology and the practice of the national neo-pagan religion dievturi, but also aimed at the folklore collections originating from Ērgļi region.
+Digne Ūdre is interested in cultural heritage studies and explores the tradition of Latvian ornament.
 Toms Ķencis studies the magic spells and expressions of folklore in art – along with mythology.
 The Latvian tradition of magic spells, traditional music, folk religion and visual documentation of folklore is the field of interest for Aigars Lielbārdis.
 Ieva Tihovska works in the field of ethnomusicology, studying the traditional music, games and other genres of the gypsies (Roma people) of Latvia.

 Some of the works of the folklorists are published in the series “Novadu folklora” (“The Regional Folklore”), “Folkloristikas bibliotēka” (“The Library of Folkloristics”), “Tradicionālā mūzika Latvijā” (“The Traditional Music in Latvia”), “Studia humanitarica” and “LFK krājums” (“The Collection of ALF”).
 The researchers of ALF have authored numerous scholarly articles, and regularly participate in scholarly conferences both in Latvia and abroad.
 Every year since 1981 in the last days of October ALF organises a conference dedicated to Krišjānis Barons, drawing the attention of a wide range of folklorists and representatives of other disciplines.
 The papers presented at the conference become the basis of peer-reviewed scholarly articles, published in the journal of humanities “Letonica”.